What are zoning laws and how do they work?

 Residential

-• Whether or not a multifamily home can be built on properties
+• Whether or not a multifamily home can be built.

 Commercial

 Businesses can operate in buildings inside commercial zones.
-These commercial units include:
+These commercial properties include:

 • Office buildings